OpenSmock/Molecule/README.md

 The title of the window indicates the name of the Type Trait as well as the type of interfaces it is about (events, parameters or services). \
 In columns are shown the Type Trait requiring and offering this interface. \
 Clicking a Type Trait activates the Browse button, which is used to open it in the **System Browser** of Pharo (double-clicking also works). \
-Typing in a filtering list (below the columns) filters the relevant list of Type Traits.
+Typing in a filtering list (below the columns) filters the relevant Type Traits' list.

 ## <img src="/resources/puce.svg" width="32" height="32" align="bottom"> Using Components